sarahpilon/CrazyCollab/reports/Week6.md

 # Week 6 Progress Report
 ## Team Report
 1. **This Week's Planned Goals:**
-    1. Complete basic setup of all application components and codebase as a whole, finish in 7 days
+    1. Complete most of basic setup of all application components and codebase as a whole, finish in 7 days
-    2. Start implementing frontend code for UI based on finalized Figma designs
+    2. Start implementing frontend code for UI based on finalized Figma designs, finish in 7 days
-    3. Complete midterm presentation
+    3. Develop a plan for user and developer documentation and start writing drafts, and prepare for midterm presentation, finish in 3 days
 2. **Team Progress and Issues:**
    1. Completed midterm presentation
    2. Discussed possible stretch goals